-The Prospect Gardens Trail is a short and easy hike of about one mile that circles the Prospect Gardens Park in Chicago, Illinois on South Prospect Avenue.
-You and your canine kiddo are welcome here as long as your pup stays on a leash and you pick up after them.
-This pawesome path is relatively flat as it meanders around the park on a paved path and even has some large signage with information about the gardens and the lovely flora and fauna they have in the Prospect Gardens Park.
+The Prospect Gardens Trail is a short and easy hike of about one mile that forms a circle inside Prospect Gardens Park in Chicago, Illinois on South Prospect Avenue.
+You and your leashed canine kiddo are welcome to walk and enjoy the greenery.
+This pawesome path is relatively flat as it meanders around the park on a paved path, and even has some large signage with information about the gardens and the lovely flora and fauna they have in the Prospect Gardens Park.

 There are a couple of water fountains, although they are turned off during the winter, so be sure to bring your own water for both you and your furry bestie.
 The park itself is popular for its gardens, and you and your pooch can expect to see a plethora of greenery, bushes, and amazing flowers in shades of red, white, yellow, orange, blue, violet, pink, and orange.
 Pack some clean up bags to help keep this beautiful area pristine.

 For a furrific stroll through some of nature's finest, head to the Prospect Gardens Trail with your pup!